cloudflare/cloudflare-docs/content/pages/configuration/deploy-hooks.md

 ## Using your Deploy Hook

-Once your configuration is complete, the Deploy Hook’s unique URL is ready to be used.
+Once your configuration is complete, the Deploy Hook's unique URL is ready to be used.
 You will see both the URL as well as the POST request snippet available to copy.

 ![Reviewing the Deploy Hook's newly generated unique URL](/images/pages/platform/deploy-hooks-details.png)